Configure a certificate profile

 - Create Online Certificate Status

-to check revoked certificates in real time.Note: Only external type OCSP servers can be configured as part of a certificate profile.
+to check for revoked certificates.Note: Only external type OCSP servers can be configured as part of a certificate profile.

-- In order to pass verification the device certificate must be signed by the configured Certificate Authority (CA).
+- In order to pass verification the device certificate must have a private key and be signed by the configured Certificate Authority (CA).

 - EAA Client will verify certificates stored in the following locations on the end-user